Two Maine Mountains: Skiing Sugarloaf and Saddleback

 We made our way up to the first smaller chair for some easy runs down the beginner slopes.
 Then eventually we decided to take the lift about 2/3 up the mountain.

 Sofie, my beginner ski companion, began to get scared.
-There didn’t appear to be an easy way to get down, and without the big familiar map, it was all confusing.
+There didn’t appear to be an easy way to get down, no green beginner’s trail, and without the big familiar map, it was all confusing.

 She ended up panicking and having to take a toboggan down helped by a friendly and very reassuring member of the ski patrol named Jack.